stan-dev/httpstan/README.rst

 In addition to providing all the functionality of the command-line interface to Stan (CmdStan_) over HTTP 1.1, **httpstan** provides:

-* Automatic caching of compiled Stan models and samples from models.
+* Automatic caching of compiled Stan models
+* Automatic caching of samples from Stan models
-* Parallel sampling.
+* Parallel sampling

 Important Disclaimer
 ====================